Spring outlooks highlight severe weather threat in South and worsening drought in West

 Mild for most

 Already, the National Weather Service Climate Prediction Center is highlighting odds of above-average temperatures virtually everywhere across the Lower 48, with the exception of the Pacific Northwest.
-Alaska’s Southcentral and Inside Passage regions are also not likely to see temperatures above average — that’s where a slight skew toward cooler temperatures can be expected.
+Alaska’s Southcentral and Inside Passage regions are also not likely to see above-average temperatures — that’s where a slight skew toward cooler temperatures can be expected.

-Otherwise, it’s likely to be unusually mild across the board, the warmth particularly concentrated from the Four Corners region to Texas.
+Otherwise, it’s likely to be unusually mild across the board, the warmth particularly concentrated from the Four Corners region into Texas.
 The Climate Prediction Center’s outlook extends from April through June, offering an early glimpse of summer.

 La Niña to dominate weather pattern